*This post may contain affiliate links. Please see my disclosure for more details!*

 Hot Cross Buns

-- Warm your Milk in a pan till it's just steaming.
+- Warm your milk in a pan until it's just steaming.

 - Transfer to a clean but lightly oiled bowl, and cover the bowl with clingfilm.
 Leave to rise until doubled in size - usually takes 1-2 hours.

 - Once risen, remove from the bowl and knead lightly on a floured surface to 'knock it back'.